Baqend/guide/src/index.md

     <tr>
         <td><code>save({force: true})</code></td>
         <td>type.insertPermission and type.updatePermission will be checked because the object will be inserted if it
-        does not exists and updated if it exists</td>
+        does not exist and updated if it exists</td>
         <td>object.acl.write</td>
     </tr>
 </table>

-Note: It is currently not possible with the Baqend SDK to check if an user has all permissions to perform an operation.
+Note: It is currently not possible with the Baqend SDK to check if a user has all permissions to perform an operation.

 ## Anonymous users and the Public permission

-Anonymous users have only the permission to serve public resources.
-An resource is accessible for the public, if no class and object permission restricts the access to a specific user or group.
-To check whenever the object base permissions allow anonymous access you can check the `acl.isPublicReadAllowed()` and the `todo.acl.isPublicWriteAllowed()` methods.
+Anonymous users only have the permission to serve public resources.
+An resource is accessible for the public, if no class or object permission restricts the access to a specific user or group.
+To check if the object base permissions allow anonymous access you can check the `acl.isPublicReadAllowed()` and the `todo.acl.isPublicWriteAllowed()` methods.
 ```js